hipe/tmx/kiss-rdb-doc/865-the-toml-adaptation-for-attributes.md

   - if it looks like a key-value line,

-      - sadly, offhand we can't think of a reliable way to ensure that the line doesn't begin a multiline value except checking for `"""` which we might do. and/or checking for the shorthand table thing..
+      - sadly, offhand we can't think of a reliable way to ensure that the line doesn't begin a multi-line value except checking for `"""` which we might do. and/or checking for the shorthand table thing..
         (:#here4)